tfassbender/LegendOfAsamnir/README.md

 ### Credits

-All of the graphics used for this game are available for free on [itch.io](https://itch.io/).
-Most of them came from [Elthen's Pixel Art Shop](https://elthen.itch.io/).
+All of the graphics used for this game are available on [itch.io](https://itch.io/).
+Most of them came from [Elthen's Pixel Art Shop](https://elthen.itch.io/) and [Pixel Frog](https://pixelfrog-store.itch.io/).